inasafe/inasafe-doc/docs/source/training/socialisation/overview.rst

 losses of affected exposure.
 The output layer will come out once the impact calculation process is finished successfully.
-If the aggregation feature is used, this output layer could be organized by administrative boundaries.
+If the aggregation feature is used, this output layer could be organised by administrative boundaries.

 In a typical impact analysis, the output data will include both a spatial layer (e.g.,